-- (a) Describe your human capital strategies and how they are linked to organizational mission, vision, core values, goals, and objectives. - (b) Describe how you are using strategic workforce planning, HR flexibilities, technology, and other tools to recruit, retain, and reward employees. - (c) Describe how you have developed your leadership and organization's culture to support a high-performing workforce that continuously improves its productivity. - (d) Describe your efforts in identifying the "core competencies" of the organization and how you determined the most effective and efficient way to develop and maintain those core competencies (i.e., building in-house capacity or contract for services). - (e) Describe how your human capital strategies and initiatives are supporting your agency's work on the other four Governmentwide management initiatives. - (f) Describe, as quantitatively as possible, your results.
+- (a) Describe your human capital strategies and how they are linked to organizational mission, vision, core values, goals, and objectives. - (b) Describe how you are using strategic workforce planning, HR flexibilities, technology, and other tools to recruit, retain, and reward employees. - (c) Describe how you have developed your leadership and organization's culture to support a high-performing workforce that continuously improves its productivity. - (d) Describe your efforts in identifying the "core competencies" of the organization and how you determined the most effective and efficient way to develop and maintain those core competencies (i.e., building in-house capacity or contract for services). - (e) Describe how your human capital strategies and initiatives are supporting your agency's work on the other four Governmentwide management initiatives. - (f) Describe as quantitatively as possible your results in terms of improved agency performance, effectiveness or efficiency, that can be attributed to your agency's implementation of the Strategic Management of Human Capital initiative.